Employee Rights Committee

 Summary: Describes the Regional Chief Steward Elections Process.

-- Chief Steward Elections will be coordinated by the Statewide First Vice President.
-Protests will be supervised by the Statewide First Vice President.
+- Chief Steward Elections will be coordinated by MAPE’s Statewide Vice President

 - Chief Stewards will be elected only by stewards from within the region.
-Only those stewards that have been certified as completing Advanced Steward Training or who agree to go through it within the next two (2) offerings are eligible to be nominated as a Chief Steward.
+Only those stewards that have been certified as completing Advanced Steward Training are eligible to be nominated.

 - Chief Steward Elections will take place during the years where Local Officers are elected and shall follow the approved timetable for elections for Local Officers.

-- Should a regional vacancy occur; the Statewide First Vice President will initiate the election process to fill the vacancy as soon as possible.
+- Should a regional vacancy occur, the MAPE Statewide Vice President will initiate the special election process to fill the vacancy as soon as possible.